-Street clothes must not be worn when entering an animal facility but instead all employees and visitors must change into applicable PPE which includes:
+Street clothes must not be worn as the outer layer of clothing when entering an animal facility.
+Instead, all employees and visitors must change into applicable PPE which includes:

 - Gowns

+- Scrubs

 - Shoe covers

 - Gloves

 - Respirators

 All disposable gowns, shoe covers and gloves should be removed when leaving animal rooms to prevent allergy causing agents from being carried into other areas.